neuroinfo-os/deep-bottleneck/docs/literature_summary.rst

     * trained on Tishby's dataset
     * tanh-activation function

 #.
-Tishby's experiment reconstructed with ReLu activation:
+Tishby's experiment reconstructed with ReLU activation:

     * 7 fully connected hidden layers of width 12-10-7-5-4-3-2
     * trained with stochastic gradient descent to produce a binary classification from a 12-dimensional input